googlearchive/firebase-dart/README.md

 ## Before tests and examples are run

-You need to ensure couple of things before tests and examples in this library are run.
+You need to ensure a couple of things before tests and examples in this library are run.

 ### All tests and examples

-Create `config.json` file (see `config.json.sample`) in `lib/src/assets` with configuration for your Firebase project.
+Create `config.json` file (see `config.json.sample`) in `lib/src/assets` folder with configuration for your Firebase project.

 > Warning: Use `config.json` for this package [development and testing only](https://github.com/Janamou/firebase3-dart/tree/master/lib/src/assets).